 There are approximately 300 Peppol certified access point operators across Europe.
 Technically, all these operators can offer this service to any correspondent.
 Commercially, about thirty operators are active on the Belgian market.
 Click here to consult the list of the main access point operators/suppliers in Belgium.

 Thanks to the standardised format and access points, exchanges are technically possible.
-In order to ensure that they are also always legally valid, whatever the operators involved, Peppol has set up framework agreements: the transport infrastructure agreements (TIA).
+In order to ensure that they are also always legally valid, whatever the operators involved, Peppol has set up framework agreements.

 After all, legal uncertainty is an unacceptable risk for most companies.
 If, 8 times out of 10, the sender and the recipient use different operators, how can the legal validity of their exchanges be guaranteed?